 ACADEMIC SUPPORTS, STRATEGIES AND SKILLS

-There is a free late bus on Tuesdays, Wednesdays, and Thursdays that leaves at 3:45pm from the bus loop near the cafeteria.
+(not currently available for the 2020-2021 school year) There is a free late bus on Tuesdays, Wednesdays, and Thursdays that leaves at 3:45pm from the bus loop near the cafeteria.

 Teachers arrive by at least 8:20 a.m. every morning Monday-Friday & stay after school until at least 3:25 p.m., Monday- Thursday.
 Let your teacher know if you would like help before or after school.
 They will let you know if they offer specific days or times for extra help.